jozavala-msft/data-accelerator/Local-Tutorial-14-Custom-schema.md

  - Open existing flow
  - Go to Input tab
  - In the schema section, edit the text.
 To add a value, add the following:
-		{
-			name : <name of the column>,
+    - name : <name of the column>,
-			type : <type, can be double, int, string, etc>, nullable : <if value can be null, true or false>, Metadata : {
+    - type : <type, can be double, int, string, etc>,
+    - nullable : <if value can be null, true or false>,
+    - Metadata : {
-				minValue : <for decimals, floor value for which the generated data will stay above>, maxValue : <for decimals, ceiling value for which the generated data will stay under>
+    - minValue : <for decimals, floor value for which the generated data will stay above>,
+    - maxValue : <for decimals, ceiling value for which the generated data will stay under>
-			}
+    - 	}
-		}
+    - }

 NOTE: For double datatype, value should be double value like 15.1.
 Also due to issue with JSON editor which rounds off 0s after decimal, make sure the value after decimal is > 0. ie. 15.0 won't work, make it 15.1.
 	![Flow Schema](./tutorials/images/Tutorial1-5.png)

- - Click save
+ - Click Deploy

 You now have the pipeline running with your custom data and able to view basic data on the Metrics dashboard.
-See the next tutorial on how you can use the new data in Rules and setting up alerts!
-See Tutorial 1 to add Rules and Alerts!

-# Samples

-The docker image has two samples, to start them, you can go to the Flow pages, and click "Deploy" (After making a change either in the query, or title of it).
-This will start populating the metrics page for them.
-You can use the Query or Rules tab as reference.

 # Data generation hints